Colin-b/pyxelrest/README.md

 ## Requirements

-1. Within Excel, "Trust access to the VBA project object model" should be enabled.
+1. This step will certainly be removed in the future, but in the meantime: Within Excel, "Trust access to the VBA project object model" should be enabled.
     > File > Options > Trust Center > Trust Center Settings > Macro Settings
 2. Python dependencies must be installed.
     * For Python 2 users execute the following commands: